 Osaka Customs is a nationwide organisation that has 10,000 employees.
 Its various specialist departments include a digital forensics team that is responsible for the digital devices seized by customs officers.
-Every year, this department extracts data from around 1,000 mobile phones, computers and tablets, revealing valuable insights from these seized devices.
+Every year, this department extracts data from around 1,000 mobile phones, computers and tablets, revealing valuable insights from these seized devices

-Makoto Toda is both a deputy supervisory investigator and head of the forensic lab, where nine digital forensics experts, including analysts, perform this work.
+Makoto Toda is both a deputy supervisory investigator and head of the forensic lab, where nine digital forensics experts, including analysts, perform this strange in its original form and so it needs to be decoded.
+Then you can start analysing the content.